 News is a crucial source of information that influences our every day lives.
 In my research I explore how news differ between regions in terms of topics and sentiments.

-My teaching encompasses courses on Economic Geography, Advanced Statistics, Social Network Analysis, and the Geography of Innovation.
+My teaching encompasses courses on Innovation Studies, Economic Geography, Advanced Statistics, Social Network Analysis, and the Geography of Innovation.